 7. Opt for Cool Lighting

-For example, use energy-saving lights such as LEDs or fluorescent bulbs rather than the common incandescent bulbs that tend to produce excessive heat during summer.
-Avoid heat generation in small appliances like mobile chargers by not using them while they are unplugged.
+For example, use energy-saving lights such as LED or fluorescent bulbs instead of normal incandescent bulbs that produce excessive heat during summer.
+Avoid summer generations in small devices such as mobile chargers, while they are unplugged.

 This simple change can help lower the temperature in your home and save energy.
 These adjustments are meant to create a comfortable and ecologically sound atmosphere without excessive cooling measures; thus, a better summer experience.